GabrielF98/GRBSNWebtool/README.md

 # The GRB-SN Webtool
-This is the repository for the Gamma-ray burst-Supernova associantion webtool for the sharing of information related to GRB-IcBL associations.
+This is the repository for the Gamma-ray burst Supernova associantion webtool.
+This tool was developed to ease the process of sharing information related to GRB-SN associations.
 Its purpose is to provide all of the required data for analysing a GRB-SN association in one place.
 The tool was created by Gabriel Finneran and Antonio Martin-Carrillo at University College Dublin.
 An in depth look at the tool can be found in this [paper]().

 # Suggest changes
 The repository contains the source code for the project as well as the data stored in the tool.
 Feel free to suggest updates by opening a [new issue](https://github.com/GabrielF98/GRBSNWebtool/issues/new) or by forking the code and submitting a pull request.